villevaltonen/dev-notes/data-structures-and-algorithms/abstract-data-structures.md

 ### Implementating set

-- If order is needed, then implementation with inordered balanced binary tree
+- If order is needed, then implementation with inorder balanced binary tree
 - Otherwise usually a hashmap